Eloquencere/Eloquencere/README.md

 I'm currently doing my Bachelors in Electronics Engineering, my passion is to design optimised hardware for a specific purpose

-* 🧠  I'm learning SystemVerilog and Kotlin
+* 🧠  I'm learning SystemVerilog and Dart

 ### Skills